szuckerman/szuckerman.github.io-src/content/get_data_into_redshift.md

 since it only needs to look at those two columns, versus a system like Oracle that needs to read the entire row up to the necessary column, basically wasting time reading unnecessary data.

-# Problem - How do we get the data to Redshift?
+# Problem: Getting the data to Redshift
 However, this presents us with a bit of a problem.
 We like a lot of data being stored in Redshift, but how can we 'get' it there?
 If I'm performing a transform and load from another table, the answer is trivial, but let's say I have a lot of data sitting on my computer I want in Redshift.

 For example, I could have: